The Hurt Locker: Plot

-During the second year of the Iraq War, A U.S. Army Explosive Ordnance Disposal team with Bravo Company identifies and attempts to destroy an improvised explosive device with a robot, but the wagon carrying the trigger charge breaks.
-Team leader Staff Sergeant Matthew Thompson places the charge by hand, but is killed when a man with a cell phone detonates the charge.
-Squad mate Specialist Owen Eldridge feels guilty for failing to kill the man with the phone.
+During the second year of the Iraq War, a U.S. Army Explosive Ordnance Disposal team with Bravo Company identifies and attempts to destroy an improvised explosive device (IED) with a robot, but the wagon carrying the trigger charge breaks.
+Team leader Staff Sergeant Matthew Thompson places the charge by hand, but is killed when an Iraqi insurgent uses a cell phone to detonate the charge.
+Squadmate Specialist Owen Eldridge feels guilty for failing to kill the man with the phone.

-Sergeant First Class William James replaces Staff Sergeant Thompson.
-He is often at odds with Sergeant J. T. Sanborn because he prefers to defuse devices by hand and does not communicate his plans.
-He blocks Sanborn's view with smoke grenades as he approaches an IED and defuses it only moments before a man attempts to detonate it with a 9-volt battery.
+Sergeant First Class William James replaces Thompson.
+He is often at odds with Sergeant J.T.
+Sanborn because he prefers to defuse devices by hand and does not communicate his plans.
+He blocks Sanborn's view with smoke grenades as he approaches an IED and defuses it only moments before an Iraqi insurgent attempts to detonate it with a 9-volt battery.
 In another incident, James insists on disarming a complex car bomb despite Sanborn's protests that it is taking too long; James responds by taking off his headset and "flipping off" Sanborn.
-Sanborn is so worried by his conduct that he openly suggests fragging James to Owen while they are exploding unused ordnance outside of base.
+Sanborn is so worried by his conduct that he openly suggests fragging James to Eldridge while they are exploding unused ordnance outside of base.

-On their return to base, they encounter five armed men in Arab garb by an SUV which has a flat tire.
-After a tense encounter, James learns they are friendly British PMCs.
+On their return to base, they encounter five armed men in Iraqi garb by an SUV which has a flat tire.
+After a tense encounter, James learns they are friendly British private military contractors.
 While fixing the tire, they come under sniper fire.
-3 British are killed before James and Sanborn take over counter-sniping, killing 3 insurgents.
+Three of the contractors are killed before James and Sanborn take over counter-sniping, killing three insurgents.
 Eldridge kills the fourth who attempts to flank their position.